-Medicaid-only and dually eligible beneficiaries residing in primary private residences may receive Hospice and Medicaid Personal Care Services (PCS) in accordance with 42 CFR 418.76 (i).
-Medicaid Personal Care Services shall be used to the extent that the hospice would routinely use the services of a hospice beneficiary's family in implementing a beneficiary's plan of care.
-The hospice agency shall coordinate its hospice aide and homemaker services with the prior approved personal care services required to meet the beneficiary's needs.
-Hospice and PCS services shall be provided with approved and documented coordination of services.
-Hospice providers are to submit the Hospice-PCSCoordination Form (DMA-3165) (Sample form in Attachment C) via fax to NC Medicaid within five (5) days of hospice admission.
+Medicaid-only and dually eligible beneficiaries residing in primary private residences may receive Hospice and State Plan Personal Care Services (PCS) in accordance with 42 CFR 418.76 (i).
+State Plan Personal Care Services must be used to the extent that the hospice would routinely use the services of a hospice beneficiary's family in implementing a beneficiary's plan of care.
+The hospice provider shall coordinate its hospice aide and homemaker services with the prior approved personal care services required to meet the beneficiary's needs.
+Hospice and PCS services are provided with approved and documented coordination of services.
+Hospice providers are to submit the Hospice PCS Coordination Form (DMA-3165) via fax to NC Medicaid within five (5) days of hospice admission.
 Refer to the NC Medicaid website or the NC Tracks Provider Portal for links to this form.